 Education, Educational Technology, M.Ed.

-Grand Valley State University's Master of Education (M.Ed.) degree in educational technology prepares educators at all levels to integrate technology into instructional settings.
-The program prepares educators, trainers, coaches, and leaders to enhance the potential of their students and evaluate the social, legal, and ethical implications of educational policies and practices.
+The Master of Education degree in educational technology prepares educators at all levels to integrate technology into instructional settings.
+The program prepares educators, trainers, faculty, and leaders to enhance the potential of their students and evaluate the social, legal, and ethical implications of educational policies and practices.

 Listen to Podcast